forbesye/cs373/Flask_AWS_Deploy.md

 ![env-var](https://user-images.githubusercontent.com/8890739/137242717-f71b6ce6-2b70-4da7-8093-0d7d6146f774.png)

+**Note:** If you have a development API environment, you can change the database connection string to point towards a development database in your same AWS RDS instance.

 ## Set up automatic deployment on GitLab pipelines for develop and main branches

 Now we want our API to automatically deploy every time we push to develop or main.